dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 #### Listen from your IDE

 Start the debug profile here and it should listen to your breakpoints after the docker image has been built and is running.

+## FAQs

+### Why isn't feature X inside of this project template?

+It was tempting to add unit testing, protected routes, JSON serialization, and more.
+However, the goal of this project is to be as unopinionated as possible while at the same time allowing a developer to immediately be productive in writing a REST web application with a modern Java stack.
+Every team and project has different requirements and use cases; this code allows you to build any of those custom requirements on top of pre-existing and well-known technologies.

+### How should I deploy this application?

+That depends.
+This application is ready to be shipped in your favorite orchestration technology that supports Docker.
+It can also be run as a single instance through Docker/Compose.
+Your deployment strategy depends on use case, scalability, availability, and other requirements that you and your team have for your project.

+### How should I implement HTTPS / SSL?

+#### Application Load Balancer

+If you're in a production environment and need your application to scale, I would look at **AWS Application Load Balancer**, **GCP Cloud Load Balancing**, or **Azure Load Balancer**.
+Most load balancers fully support HTTPS/SSL and will send requests to your instance in your cloud's internal network via HTTP which reduces load at your application and still covers for most security use-cases.

+#### Web server reverse proxy

+If you're running in a non-scalable environment, a single instance in production, or in a staging/development/qa/misc environment I would recommend looking at a reverse proxy using **nginx** or **Apache**.

 ## References